mihaelasandrea/second-chance-web/README.md

 ## Bugs
 -   When trying to register an already registered user, the user gets the notification that user already exists but still creates another account
 # Deployment
+1. For this project you need to create a database in [MongoDB](https://www.mongodb.com/)
 1. First you need to create a new workspace in GitPod.
 1. Create a new Flask Application.
 1. Install Flask by typing in the terminal